niiquaye70/Spopt_MCLP/README.md

 ### Workflow
 #### Prerequitise
-***Intall these libraries in your local python environment before running this script using "pip"
+***Intall these libraries in your local python environment if tou hva not, see the instructions in the "pre-instruction file before running this script using "pip" when necessary.
 ***
 pulp     : 2.8.0
 spopt    : 0.5.1.dev59+g343ef27